 Stasher is a sharing economy solution for storage.
-They described themselves as the “Airbnb of Luggage”.
-They realised that people don’t want to drag their suitcases, backpacks or more around a city when they just have a few hours before they have to depart.
+They described themselves as the “Airbnb of Luggage.”
+They realised that people don’t want to drag their suitcases, backpacks or more around a city a few hours before departure.
 With their global network of hotels and stores with extra space, travellers can find affordable, convenient storage for their belongings.
 Secured with the same standards as a hotel check-in, Stasher partners with leading brands to provide storage worldwide.

 We hope that this interview series will be helpful and insightful for other startups in London out there.
-Because we believe that the most important thing is to learn from each other and be helpful to others.
-Within this direction, you are welcomed to the third episode of our “How to Survive Covid-19 as a Startup?” interview series.
+Because we believe that the most important thing is to learn from each other and be helpful to others, within this direction, you are welcomed to the third episode of our “How to Survive Covid-19 as a Startup?” interview series.
 You can reach all of them from our Covid-19 Interviews YouTube playlist.
-Let’s begin fellas!
+So let’s begin, fellas!